Have you ever had those moments where you felt attacked in every direction, like you were in a battle of sorts, but you weren’t sure what to do?

 In Ephesians 6, Paul ends the section on the armor with “pray in the Spirit at all times and on every occasion.”

-Although we’ve been given many weapons to prepare for the battle, prayer is the weapon we use to fight the battle.
+Although we’ve been given many weapons to prepare for the battle, prayer is the weapon we use to fight in battle.

 When it comes to prayer, I like to be preemptive.